Japan–Taiwan relations: Early relations

 In 1567, the Ming dynasty lifted legal prohibitions on foreign trade, but maintained a ban on Sino-Japanese trade.
 Southwestern Taiwan was utilized as a location outside of Ming jurisdiction for Japanese merchants, in particular, to sell silver to Fujianese buyers.
 In 1593, Toyotomi Hideyoshi attempted but failed at compelling Taiwan, which the Japanese called "Highland nation" (高砂国, Takasago-koku), into a tributary relationship as the island lacked a unified government.
 Japan subsequently launched two failed attempts at occupying Taiwan in 1609 and 1616.
 In 1616, Nagasaki official Murayama Tōan sent 13 vessels to conquer Taiwan.
 The fleet was dispersed by a typhoon.

 The Dutch colonized part of Taiwan as a base for trade with Japan in 1624.
+In 1628, the Japanese red seal merchant had trading and sovereign conflicts with Dutch authority in present-day Tainan, the incident eventually caused a diplomatic crisis between the two nations when Japanese kidnapped the third Dutch Governor of Formosa to Nagasaki.
+Shortly after, the Dutch East India Company headquartered in Jakarta decided to reconcile with the Japanese and the bilateral relations restored years later.

-During the Kingdom of Tungning era (1662–83), Japan bought deerskin, sugar and silk from Taiwan and sold precious metal, porcelain, armors and cotton cloth.
+During the Kingdom of Tungning era (1662–83), the Zheng dynasty, as the ruler of the kingdom, had a long-time trading relation with Japan since its pirate-merchant era.
+And the kingdom’s founder Koxinga was a half Japanese himself.
+Japan bought deerskin, sugar and silk from Taiwan and sold precious metal, porcelain, armors and cotton cloth.
+Much of the kingdom’s armament were directly imported from Japan.
 Japanese money could be used in Taiwan during that period and Japanese merchants were permitted to live in Keelung.

+Before the Meiji restoration was initiated in 1868, the bilateral relations was interrupted because of the Japan’s isolationist policy.

 In 1874, Japanese troops invaded southern Taiwan to attack aboriginal tribes, in revenge for the killing of 54 Ryukyuan sailors in 1871.